 Ensuring thorough quality assurance (QA) and testing processes for your software before its release is essential.
-These activities help you detect and eliminate various defects as well as make sure your solution performs flawlessly.
+The activities we described in our mobile testing overview help you detect and eliminate various defects as well as make sure your solution performs flawlessly.
 However, building and executing an efficient software testing strategy can be challenging when your project has a limited budget and time frame.

 The devil is in the details.
 Metrics are an effective way to get quantitative information about the quality of your product and processes, your project’s progress, and the skill set of people on your team.
 But with a great variety of these metrics, it’s not always obvious which to choose.